BaoHan1712/BaoHan1712/README.md

-- 👋 Hi, I’m @BaoHan1712
+- 👋 Hi, I'm @BaoHan1712
-- 👀 I’m interested in code
+- 👀 I'm interested in code
 - 🌱 I love AI
-- 🔭 I’m currently working on AI and machine learning projects
+- 🔭 I'm currently working on AI and machine learning projects
 - 🌟 Passionate about open-source and contributing to the developer community
 - 🧠 Always eager to learn new technologies and improve my skills
 - 💡 I enjoy solving complex problems and turning ideas into reality